zhoudongxu/SAI/doc/sai-ptf/QoS_test_plan.md

 1. According to common config, config DSCP_TC, TC_IPG, pool, buffer profile in dynamic mode, flow_control for PG
 2. According to common config, config route for desinated ``server IP`` to a ``egress port``
 3. Disbale port TX to simulate congestion
+4. Keep sending ``server IP`` packet with length 1000 until packet drop happen.
+Recording the packet number as MaxPackets.
-4. Keep sending ``server IP`` packet with length 1000, packet number < pool_size/pkt_length, check the stats of PG, below stats should being increased
+5. Keep sending ``server IP`` packet with length 1000,  check the stats of PG, below stats should being increased.
+When these stats are not incresing, recording current packet number and Verify if the packet number belongs to (MaxPackets*0.8 ,MaxPackets*1.2)
    'SAI_INGRESS_PRIORITY_GROUP_STAT_PACKETS',
    'SAI_INGRESS_PRIORITY_GROUP_STAT_BYTES',
    'SAI_INGRESS_PRIORITY_GROUP_STAT_CURR_OCCUPANCY_BYTES',